Dark Matter-Induced Baryonic Feedback in Galaxies: Dark matter ignition of Type Ia supernovae

-While all dark matter ignition mechanisms could produce dark baryonic feedback, to illustrate this new effect we focus on type-Ia ignition through the gravitational collapse of asymmetric dark matter \cite{Bramante:2015cua,Acevedo:2019gre,Janish:2019nkk,Steigerwald:2022pjo}.
+While all dark matter ignition mechanisms could produce dark baryonic feedback, to illustrate this new effect we focus on Type-Ia ignition through the gravitational collapse of asymmetric dark matter \cite{Bramante:2015cua,Acevedo:2019gre,Janish:2019nkk,Steigerwald:2022pjo}.
 In this ignition channel, asymmetric dark matter particles are captured and thermalized in a small region of the white dwarf core.
+The dark matter's asymmetry allows sufficient dark matter particles to be captured and thermalized within a white dwarf lifetime.
 The dark matter accumulated at the core grows in mass over time, eventually becoming self-gravitating and collapsing under its own weight.
 As collapse proceeds, the virialized dark matter particles shed their potential energy by repeatedly scattering against white dwarf nuclei, heating a small central region to the critical temperature needed for thermonuclear runaway.
 This ignition channel produces sharp predictions in our galaxy simulations, because it makes a sharp prediction for ignition time, as compared with $e.g.$ stochastic white dwarf ignition through encounters with primordial black holes and other dark compact objects \cite{Montero-Camacho:2019jte,Acevedo:2020avd,Acevedo:2021kly,Steigerwald:2021vgi,Raj:2023azx}.

-The quantity that regulates the strength of the dark baryonic feedback is the time it takes for a newly formed white dwarf to explode.
+The strength of the dark baryonic feedback is regulated by a newly-formed white dwarf’s explosion time.
 This is determined by the rate at which dark matter accumulates, thermalizes and eventually collapses inside the white dwarf.
-Each of these timescales along with the white dwarf ignition process are detailed in the Supplemental Material.
-In practice, for specific dark matter parameters only one of the above timescales is the bottleneck to the ignition process.
-In the case of parameters used in our simulations, the accumulation rate is the relevant bottleneck, and accumulation scales linearly with dark matter density $\rho_X$ and dark matter velocity $1/v_{\rm halo}$.
-For this reason, white dwarfs explode more from dark matter ignition in the center of galaxies, as depicted in Figure \ref{fig:AnalyticOrbit}.
+Each of these timescales along with the white dwarf ignition process are detailed in Appendix \ref{app:ignition}.
+In practice, for specific dark matter parameters, only one of the above timescales is the bottleneck to the ignition process.
+In the case of parameters used in our simulations, the accumulation rate is the relevant bottleneck, and scales linearly with dark matter density $\rho_X$, and inverse-linearly with the dark matter velocity $v^{-1}_{X}$.
+For this reason, white dwarfs explode more from dark matter ignition in the center of galaxies.